cainmagi/MDNC/docs/apis/data/sequence/MSequence.md

 )
 ```

 This class is a scheduler based on multi-threading or multi-processing.
-It is designed as an alternative [`keras.utils.Sequence`][keras-sequence].
-The multi-threading and multi-processing codes are built on top of the [`threading`][pydoc-threading] and [`multiprocessing`][pydoc-mp] modules respectively.
+It is designed as an alternative [`:fontawesome-solid-external-link-alt: keras.utils.Sequence`][keras-sequence].
+The multi-threading and multi-processing codes are built on top of the [`:fontawesome-solid-external-link-alt: threading`][pydoc-threading] and [`:fontawesome-solid-external-link-alt: multiprocessing`][pydoc-mp] modules respectively.
 It supports different workers and allows users to read datasets asynchronously and shuffle dataset randomly.

 This class could be loaded without pyTorch.
-If the pyTorch is detected, the multiprocessing backend would be provided by [`torch.multiprocessing`][torch-mp].
+If the pyTorch is detected, the multiprocessing backend would be provided by [`:fontawesome-solid-external-link-alt: torch.multiprocessing`][torch-mp].

 The workflow of this class is described in the following figure: